SHARE

 TO MAKE THE PEACH FILLING:

 • In a large bowl, add the well drained peaches and pat dry further to remove any excess moisture or juices.
-Toss together the sliced peaches, lemon juice, cane sugar, brown sugar, arrowroot, cinnamon, nutmeg, allspice, salt, and vanilla, mixing until combined and peaches are fully coated.
+Toss together the sliced peaches, lemon juice, cane sugar, brown sugar, arrowroot, Dessert Lover Blend, salt, and vanilla, mixing until combined and peaches are fully coated.
 Place the peaches mixture into the prepared baking dish, tuck in the pieces of butter in between the peaches, and bake in the preheated oven for 15-20 minutes.
 The peaches should begin to soften and become bubbly a bit.

 • NOTE: Baking the peaches first allows for the biscuit topping to cook through fully since they need to be added on top of the HOT peaches for the best results.